 - Higher rate payer in a LISA: £800

 - Additional rate payer in a LISA: £800

-The above shows that there is no difference to investing in a SIPP or a LISA if you are a basic rate tax payer.
-In both cases, you need to contribute £800 of your own money to end up with £1000
+The above shows that there is no difference to investing in a SIPP or a LISA if you are a basic rate taxpayer.

-So if you are going to have No Taxable Income in retirement:
+So if you have no taxable income in retirement:

 - If you are currently a basic rate payer – There is no financial difference between investing in a SIPP Vs a LISA

 - If you are a higher or additional rate payer – Investing via a SIPP is better as you need less money to reach your target.

 The above example is very simplistic in nature and aims to give an overview of the financial consequences of saving via a SIPP VS a LISA.
 Of course, the reality is not this simple as we need to incorporate taxes on withdrawals.